Google MapsReimaging Google Maps Saved Places with an AI Feature

 Solution #1 - AI organizes your saved places

-An AI assistant scans your pins and automatically groups them by type — like coffee shops, art galleries, or restaurants — so you can find what you’re looking for faster.
+The AI assistant scans your existing pins and automatically groups them by patterns it detects—like coffee shops, art galleries, brunch spots, or surf breaks.

 Solution #2 - Tag your places for easy recall